Cloud Orchestration 1 1

 Many business sectors, such as retail or utilities, have large, complex billing, payment, or invoicing systems.
 Often, these critical processes involve managing and processing data from multiple cloud and containerized environments across multiple providers just to send their customers an accurate invoice.

-With a SOAP like Redwood, IT teams can orchestrate these processes and data across on-premises, cloud, and containerized environments.
-The flexibility of a SOAP enables the seamless coordination of legacy applications, data, OS activity and web API interactions to integrate with any system, application, and technology.
+With a SOAP, IT teams can orchestrate these processes and data across on-premises, cloud and containerized environments.
+The flexibility of a SOAP enables the seamless coordination of legacy applications, data, OS activity and web API interactions to integrate with any system, application and technology.

 About The Author